-Computing Sciences is comprised of three divisions: the Computational Research Division (CRD), the National Energy Research Scientific Computing (NERSC) Center Division, and the Scientific Networking Division.
+Computing Sciences comprises three divisions: the Computational Research Division (CRD), the National Energy Research Scientific Computing (NERSC) Center Division, and the Scientific Networking Division, which manages ESnet.

 Computing Sciences co-sponsors Berkeley CSE, a multidisciplinary research and education program in computational science and engineering.
 We also sponsor the Luis W. Alvarez Postdoctoral Fellowship in Computational Science and participate in the DOE Computational Science Graduate Fellowship program.
 Our Summer Student Program gives university students an opportunity to gain relevant research experience while pursuing their degree.
 Our Diversity Task Force works to recruit women and minorities and encourages K–12 students to study and pursue a career in math and science.